Alireza-Akhavan/class.vision/README.md

 ![Vision Class • SRU university](Assets/Header.jpg)
 [Blog](http://blog.class.vision/) • [Aparat](https://www.aparat.com/cvision) • [Telegram](https://t.me/class_vision)

-Introduction to Machine learning and Deep learning for Computer vision, A course from SRU university of Tehran.
+Introduction to Machine learning and Deep learning for Computer vision, A course from Shahid Rajaie University (SRU) of Tehran, Held in winter and fall of 2018.

+> Tables Consisting content of each semester in *Persian* can be found here: [Winter 2018](http://winter96.class.vision/) • [Fall 2018](http://fall97.class.vision)

-This course starts with an **Introduction to Computer Vision** with practical approach using `opencv` on `python`. then, continues with an **Introduction to Learning Algorithms and Neural Networks**. for the last part **Deep Neural Networks** published after 2012 are studied and are implemented using python and `Keras` Machine learning and deep learning framework.
+Course starts with an **Introduction to Computer Vision** with practical approach using `opencv` on `python`. then, continues with an **Introduction to Learning Algorithms and Neural Networks** and after that, **Deep Neural Networks** published after 2012 are studied and are implemented using python and `Tensorflow`, `Keras`, and `FastAI` Machine learning and deep learning frameworks.

 ## Sessions